 Steps in Pre-Tendering Phase Steps Description Person Responsible Identify Need Establish whether there is a business need for the goods or services.
 The procurement should be essential for the conduct of normal business or to improve performance.
 Management Committee Member Notify Procurement Officer All procurement should be notified to the Procurement Officer who will assist with the procurement process for procuring goods or services.
 Management Committee Member Contact the Office of Government Procurement Check if the Office of Government Procurement has existing or planned procurement arrangements which may meet the needs for the goods or services.
 If such an arrangement does exist but is not being used on this occasion, document the reasons why.
-The OGP is also available to provide procedural advice and administrative assistance with any procurement process Phone: 076 100 8000 Email: support@ogp.gov.ie Procurement Officer Timeline Ensure that there is an adequate amount of time in the procurement programme to take account of the nature of the specification and the complexity of the contract when fixing a time scale for the procurement process.
+The OGP is also available to provide procedural advice and administrative assistance with any procurement process Email: support@ogp.gov.ie Procurement Officer Timeline Ensure that there is an adequate amount of time in the procurement programme to take account of the nature of the specification and the complexity of the contract when fixing a time scale for the procurement process.
 Management Committee Member Estimate Cost A realistic estimate of the value of the goods or services to be procured is essential.
 The value of the Management Committee Member contract will determine the applicable procurement procedure; the entire term of the contract must be included in the value including any extensions to contract.
 Contracts without a fixed term should generally be valued on the basis of four years anticipated supply.
-Important: No project or purchase should be artificially split or sub- divided to prevent coming within the scope of the National Guidelines or EU Directives.
+Important: No project or purchase should be artificially split or subdivided to prevent coming within the scope of the National Guidelines or EU Directives.
 Where a project or purchase involves separate lots, the value of all lots must be included in estimating the value of the contract.
 Procurement Procedure Choose the relevant procedure.
 For contracts below threshold, follow procedures for Below Threshold Tendering at section 2 below.
 For contracts above the relevant EU financial threshold, the European Union (Award of Public Authority Contracts) Regulations 2016 apply, follow procedures at section 3 below.
 Procurement Officer Budget Approval Establish whether funds are available to meet the purchase and assure that all necessary budgetary and procurement process approvals are sought in adequate time.
 See Budgetary and Procurement Process Approval at the end of this table Management Committee Member

 Templates Ensure that the correct template tender documentation is used.
-Standard Template RFTs for Goods and Services are available to download on the Office of Government Procurement website at www.ogp.gov.ie Procurement Officer Specification Prepare specification of requirements for the particular goods or service.
+Standard Template RFTs for Goods and Services are available to download on the Office of Government Procurement website at www.ogp.gov.ie Specification Prepare specification of requirements for the particular goods or service.
 Ensure that it is clear and comprehensive and not discriminatory.
-Management Committee Member Documentation Prepare the tender documentation, setting out Selection Criteria and Award Criteria and ensuring compliance with procurement rules.
-Carefully check all documents for completeness, accuracy and consistency prior to issuing.
-Procurement Officer Support and Advice Throughout the procurement process, liaise with the Management Committee Member and/or with the OGP where goods/services are being procured centrally.
-Procurement Officer

-BUDGETARY AND PROCUREMENT PROCESS APPROVAL

-Contracts Approval Method €0 to €25,000 Senior Administrative Officer / Assistant Director of Planning Submit Memo €25,001 to €50,000 Chief Officer Submit Memo with supporting documentation >€50,000 Board Submit Paper to the Board with procurement process
+Management Committee Member Documentation Prepare the tender documentation, setting out Selection Criteria and Awar Criteria and ensuring compliance with procurement rules.
+Carefully check all documents for completeness, accuracy an consistency prior to issuing. d Support and Advice Throughout the procuremer process, liaise with the Management Committee Member and/or with the OGP where goods/services are being procured centrally BUDGETARY AND PROCUREMENT PROCESS APPROVAL Contracts Approval Method €0 to €50,000 Senior Administrative Officer / Assistant Director of Planning Submit Memo €50,000 Board Submit Paper to the Board with procurement process